Strata Fees in British Columbia Updated by Mike Stewart Vancouver Realtor on October 29, 2023…

 Many first time home buyers think a real estate offer to buy property in Vancouver is a simple document that only is about price.

-In Section 1 on Page 1 of the Contract of Purchase and Sale below, you will see the Buyers proposed purchase price of $400,000.
+In Section 1 on Page 1 of the Contract of Purchase and Sale below, you will see the Buyers proposed purchase price is $500,000.

 Yes!
-On section 1 of the Contract of Purchase and Sale, the price is written numerically and alphabetically so there is absolutely no confusion as to the exact amount the Buyer is willing to pay the Seller.
+In Section 1 of the Contract of Purchase and Sale, the price is written numerically and alphabetically so there is absolutely no confusion as to the exact amount the Buyer is willing to pay the Seller.

 The Seller Accepts the Price, How do I Pay?